E-commerce Product Images: Best Formats

 - The compression features for GIF allows files to be shrunk to extremely small sizes.

 - The format doesn’t work well for complex images

 Which Image Format should you use?

-Alright, so now that we’ve talked all about the formats, and thrown a few technical terms your way, let’s dive into something more specific.
-And by specific I mean we’ll suggest the ideal formats for some common web images.
+Alright, so now that we’ve talked all about the formats, let me suggest ideal formats for some common web images.

 If you want to upload product images to your e-commerce stores, JPEG files are your best friend.
 Their small file size will help you retain your website load time and ensure that customers don’t run into issues relating to product images, that is, your images will always be displayed and without any unsought delay.
 However, if you run a website where you need to display larger images, then we suggest you switch to PNG.
 The increased load time will be a beneficial trade-off for higher quality images.

 We know people don’t usually visit blog posts for the images; it’s for the content.
 But it’s always a good idea to throw in a couple of relevant pictures to make your blog more aesthetically pleasing, and these images should always be in JPEG format.
 There is no need for you to try different formats as they’ll just make your blog pages lag, decrease your SEO, and increase your website’s bounce rate.
 So keep it simple, and choose JPEG, always.

 Your web site’s landing pages usually feature a lot of animations, icons, and logos.
 We suggest you use GIF for animations that are smaller and simpler, and SVG files should be your go-to if you want to consistently create interactive web pages and animated videos.